ozok/OooPlayer/Readme.md

 * Gapless playback: Supports gapless playback
 * Queue support: Add songs in queue
 * Radio player: Online radio player that has more than 1500 radio stations
+* Radio recorder: You can record radios to mp3, ogg vorbis, aac and opus
-* Lyric downloader: OooPlayer can download lyrics automatically
+* Lyric downloader: OooPlayer can download lyrics automatically from many sources
 * Clear interface: OooPlayer has a very simple interface that offers sufficient functionality to users

 To-Do